adrianzelazek/Clients-classification-as-for-bank-marketing-effectiveness-in-Python/README.md

 This project was developed for the purpose of practicing machine learning and data mining in Python.
 Source of dataset: UCI Machine Learning Repository

 ##### It is preferred to run/view the project via Jupyter Notebook (.ipynb), sometimes it is required to press "Reload" to load the file, than via a browser (HTML).
+To see the HTML version you first need to download the HTML file and then run it in your browser.

 ### Programming language and platform
 * Python - version : 3.7.4